aregsar/phpapp/README.md

 php public/index.php
 ```

-Or we can run the code running a local php server and navigating to localhost:8000 or localhost:8000/public depending on which index.php file we are using:
+Or we can run the application using a local php server and navigating to localhost:8000 or localhost:8000/public

 ```bash
 # serves index.php in application root